 Author Louise O’Neill—winner of first ever YA Book Prize, and one of the 2018 judges—said: "After the Fire is an engrossing, brilliantly realised story which is almost impossible to put down.
 Both thoughtfully structured and fast-paced, it is one of the most sensitive portrayals of trauma that I have read in a long time."
 Fellow judges Akala, a hip-hop artist, writer and historian, and blogger and YouTuber Lucy Powrie described it as a "well-written book on a challenging subject" and "a perfect showcase of what UK YA should be".

-The judges selected the winning title from a shortlist that also included: S.T.A.G.S. by M A Bennett (Hot Key Books); The One Memory of Flora Banks by Emily Barr (Penguin); It Only Happens in the Movies by Holly Bourne (Usborne); Moonrise by Sarah Crossan (Bloomsbury); Indigo Donut by Patrice Lawrence (Hodder Children’s); Release by Patrick Ness (Walker Books); Things a Bright Girl Can Do by Sally Nicholls (Andersen Press); La Belle Sauvage by Philip Pullman (David Fickling Books/Penguin); and Straight Outta Crongton by Alex Wheatle (Atom).
+The judges selected the winning title from a shortlist that also included: S.T.A.G.S. by M A Bennett (published by Hot Key Books), The One Memory of Flora Banks by Emily Barr (published by Penguin), It Only Happens in the Movies by Holly Bourne (published by Usborne), Moonrise by Sarah Crossan (published by Bloomsbury), Indigo Donut by Patrice Lawrence (published by Hodder Children’s), Release by Patrick Ness (published by Walker Books), Things a Bright Girl Can Do by Sally Nicholls (published by Andersen Press), La Belle Sauvage by Philip Pullman (published by David Fickling Books/Penguin), and Straight Outta Crongton by Alex Wheatle (published by Atom).

 A YA Book Prize Special Achievement Award was also given to Stripes Publishing and the authors of its YA anthology A Change is Gonna Come, to recognise their work in tackling the lack of diversity in YA publishing in the UK and Ireland.